| |

 Pastors Eugene and Patrice Sheppard,

-The Board of Directors of Far SW-SE Community Development Corporation,
+The Board of Directors of Far SW-SE Community Development

 Lydia's House in Southeast,